lit-mod-viz/narrative-time-space/annotator-guidelines.md

 thresholds.

 A change in space may be abrupt (cinematically speaking, when a shot "cuts" to a new setting).
-It may be continuous, simulating embodied travel (camera follows character from kitchen to backyard).
+Or it may be continuous, simulating embodied travel (camera follows character from kitchen to backyard).

 Changes in space may occur when narrative perspective jumps from one character to another, depending on the surroundings of each character.

-## Breaching narrative levels
+## Suspending narrative, breaching narrative levels

+When a character narrates an eventful story situated in another time/space, breaching narrative levels, consider the boundary as a change in time/space.
+What if the thing we jump to is not eventful?
-When a character narrates an eventful story situated in another time/space When a narrator suspends the event-story to make room for static descriptions or summary
+When a narrator suspends the event-story to make room for static descriptions or summary, this may be a significant disruption in time/space.

 ## Markers
 - To mark a change in time, use the symbol #.